MakoWish/clickfix_detection_validator/README.md

 ## MSHTA

-This method leverages a pasted command that downloads an HTA that then leverages cURL to download an extract a "PDF" that is actually a TAR archive containing the payload.
+This method leverages a pasted command that downloads an HTA that then leverages cURL to download and extract a "PDF" that is actually a TAR archive containing the payload.
 The payload is then executed.
 If a file `C:\Users\<username>\Documents\928252966059280400\clickfix-sim-payload.txt` is created, the "infection" succeeded.

 ### Execution